 14 is sulking shoulders, guttural sighs, melodramatic eye rolls when you can’t tell the difference between Josh Dun and Tyler Joseph of Twenty One Pilots.

-14 is armpit hair, long colt-like legs.
+14 is armpit hair, acne, and long colt-like legs.
 Peach fuzz.

-14 is a lot of Fortnite, YouTube, and memes that you don’t understand.
+14 is a lot of Fortnite, video games, YouTube, and memes you don’t understand.

 14 thinks the teenagers in Stranger Things are awesome.

 14 finds public hugging (especially in front of his peer group) revolting.

 14 thinks you know nothing, and keeps you at an arm’s length.